 Jacob Brewer, 28, Beaufort, and Michelle Phipps, 27, Washington, were indicted by a federal grand jury on July 19 on one felony count each of violence against railroad carriers.
 They appeared in federal court Friday morning.

 According to the federal indictment, between Feb.
 1 and Feb.
 22, Brewer and Phipps disabled railroad on-track equipment, by removing aluminum stabilizing braces from railroad freight cars.
 The braces are designed to keep the freight cars from derailing when fully loaded and moving.

-The railroad freight cars are owned by Ameren Missouri and were used to transport coal from Wyoming to Missouri.
+The railroad freight cars are owned by Ameren UE and were used to transport coal from the Wyoming to Missouri.